jan4j/Automatic-Stock-Analysis-Report/README.md

 ```

-If this does not work you can otherwise download the repository and install the modules manually.
-Having done that you can use Pycharm or Spyder to execute the app.py
+If these steps do not work you can otherwise download the repository and install the modules manually (see **Documentation**).

 ## About the app